brianloveswords/hyperproxy/README.md

 ```
 ### A Note About HTTPS

 Hyperproxy uses [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) to choose different certificates based on hostname.
-Note that while SNI has wide support at this point, [not all platforms support it](https://en.wikipedia.org/wiki/Server_Name_Indication#No_support), notably Windows XP.
+While SNI has wide support at this point, [not all platforms support it](https://en.wikipedia.org/wiki/Server_Name_Indication#No_support), notably Windows XP.
 Microsoft is [ending support for Windows XP](http://windows.microsoft.com/en-us/windows/end-support-help), on 2014-04-08 so it is expected that the userbase with SNI capability will grow as the last holdouts on XP upgrade their systems.

 ### Error Handling